codeixer/buy-now-woo/readme.txt

 == Description ==

-Buy Now for WooCommerce lets you add a Buy Now button to single product pages, enabling customers to skip the cart and go straight to checkout.
+Buy Now for WooCommerce lets you add a Buy Now button to single product & Shop catalog pages, enabling customers to skip the cart and go straight to checkout.
 The button can be positioned before, after, or in place of the Add to Cart button, and is fully customizable from the WooCommerce settings.

 **As of July 5, 2025, this project is maintained by [Codeixer](https://profiles.wordpress.org/im_niloy/).**

 **Key Features:**
-* Add a Buy Now button to single product pages
+* Add a Buy Now button to single product pages & shop catalog
 * Choose button position: before, after, or replace Add to Cart
 * Option to show checkout in a popup or redirect to checkout page
 * Customize button text, style, and colors